kidmirage/OSI-Challenger-1P-Reproduction/README.md

   -h, --help           show this help message and exit

   --filename FILENAME  monitor ROM file to load.
-Default synmon.hex  Optional cegmon.hex, cwmhigh.hex.
+Default cegmon.hex  Optional synmon.hex, cwmhigh.hex.
                        NOTE: If you select the cwmhigh.hex monitor the display will be set to 64x16 characters.
 The default is 32x32 chracter of which only the middle 24x24 is actually used.